-Assessment of a number of components may be integrated across programmes for delivery, provided that the learning outcomes of each minor award are assessed.

-Group or team work may form part of the assessment, provided each learner's achievement is separately assessed.

-All providers are required to submit an assessment plan as part of their application for programme validation.
-Assessment Plans will include information relating to scheduling and integration of assessment.
-See current FET validation guidelines at www.qqi.ie.

-Assessment Techniques

-In order to demonstrate that they have reached the standards of knowledge, skill and competence identified in all the learning outcomes, learners are required to complete the assessment(s) below.

-The assessor is responsible for devising assessment instruments (e.g. project and assignment briefs, examination papers), assessment criteria and mark sheets, consistent with the techniques identified below and FETAC's assessment requirements.

-Programme validation will require providers to map each learning outcome to its associated assessment technique.
-See current FET validation guidelines at www.qqi.ie.

-All learning outcomes must be assessed and achieved

-Project 70% Examination - Theory 30%
+Assessment of a number of com across programmes for delivery outcomes of each minor award , provided that the learning Group or team work may form p each learner's achievement is se eart of the assessment, provided eparately assessed.
+5 5 Assessment Techniques In order to demonstrate that they have reached the standards of knowledge, skill and competence identified in all the learning outcomes, learners are required to complete the assessment(s) below.
+The assessor is responsible for instruments (e.g. project and as papers), assessment criteria and the techniques identified below a requirements. signment briefs, examination d mark sheets, consistent with Programme validation will requin outcome to its associated asses FET validation guidelines at ww • All learning outcomes must be a assessed and achieved Project 40% Examination - Theory 30% Learner Record 30% Description Project f devised by the assessor.
+A project and the project of the project of time.

-Description

-Project